willphan1712000/project-bio/README.md

 |---|---|---|---|---|---|---|
 | User | /api | /system1 | /users | /id |
 | Style | /api | /system2 | /styles | /userid | /templateid |

+- For private api, the flow is Auth > Authz > Processing details
+- For public api, the flow is ApiSecret > Processing details
+- If auth strategy is session, Auth will get username from session storage and pass it Authz
+- If auth strategy is token-based, Auth will get token from the request headers
+- ApiSecret will get the secret key from the request headers

 ## Server